-Cynthia Ann Stephanie Lauper ( LAW-pər; born June 22, 1953) is an American singer, songwriter and actress.
-Lauper is known for her distinctive image, which features eccentric clothing and a variety of hair colors.
-She is also known for her powerful four-octave vocal range.
-Lauper has been dubbed the "Queen of Quirky Pop".
-She has sold over 50 million records worldwide.
-She has also been celebrated for her humanitarian work, particularly as an advocate for LGBTQ rights in the United States.
-Lauper's debut album, She's So Unusual (1983), was the first debut album by a female artist to achieve four top-five hits on the Billboard Hot 100—"Girls Just Want to Have Fun", "Time After Time", "She Bop", and "All Through the Night"—and earned Best New Artist at the 27th Annual Grammy Awards in 1985.
-The music video for "Girls Just Want to Have Fun" won Best Female Video at the inaugural 1984 MTV Video Music Awards and has been hailed by MTV, VH1 and Rolling Stone as one of the greatest videos of the era.
-Lauper's second album, True Colors (1986), achieved two more top-five hits; the title track and "Change of Heart".
+Cyndi Lauper is an American singer, songwriter, and actress born on June 22, 1953.
+She is recognized for her distinctive image, which includes eccentric clothing and various hair colors, and for her vocal range spanning four octaves.
+Lauper has sold over 50 million records worldwide and has been referred to as the "Queen of Quirky Pop."
+Her debut album, She's So Unusual (1983), was the first by a female artist to produce four top-five hits on the Billboard Hot 100: "Girls Just Want to Have Fun," "Time After Time," "She Bop," and "All Through the Night."
+The album earned her the Grammy Award for Best New Artist in 1985.
+The music video for "Girls Just Want to Have Fun" won Best Female Video at the 1984 MTV Video Music Awards and has been recognized by MTV, VH1, and Rolling Stone as one of the greatest videos of the era.
+Her second album, True Colors (1986), included two additional top-five hits, the title track and "Change of Heart."
+Beyond her music career, Lauper has been active in humanitarian work, notably advocating for LGBTQ rights in the United States.

 50+ tracks in our catalogue